-As Adobe eliminates its physical supply chain and completes its transition to 100% digital delivery of products, access, and availability of renewable power becomes highly important to maintain Adobe's climate action objectives as well as uninterruptible delivery of our product to our customers.
+As Adobe eliminated its physical supply chain and is now 100% digital delivery of products, access and availability of renewable power becomes highly important to maintain Adobe's climate action objectives as well as uninterruptible delivery of our product to our customers.
 Potential regulations that make renewable energy (RE) economically unfavorable for businesses to choose it over fossil fuel grid energy makes delivery of product subject to the risk of the grids our data center and CoLo partners are on.
 Both the risk of potential unavailability of RE and misunderstanding of regulations that either promote its proliferation, or deter it, can prevent sites from both financial and functional efficiency.
-As examples, regulated utilities could make renewable power more expensive than existing grid power or conversely less expensive in order to compete with Community Choice Energy (CCE) programs, as in CA, except in certain locations such as states in India where we have found it to be lower cost than the local grid.
+As an example, Adobe has significant operations in California, where the cost of power is relatively higher than in other regions of the United States.
+Regulated utilities in California could make renewable power more expensive than existing grid power or conversely less expensive in order to compete with Community Choice Energy (CCE) programs, which affects our utility and operating costs as well as our ability to procure clean power as demanded by our customers and investors.
 That is the point of this risk: there are unknowns and we need to be informed and prepared to take appropriate action.